How To Install A Heavy Wood Mantel

 - We waited 48 hours before placing anything on top of mantel to ensure mantel was secure

 Securing the wood mantle into the rebar rods was a bit of a challenge as the wood beam was very heavy topping out around 250 pounds.
-They made it look really easy in this picture but having a 3rd person to guide the holes in the back is helpful.

 The last step is to add corbels.
 This is more of a personal preference.
 Our corbels do not serve as any type of support for the mantel, just a decorative element.